 3F: By the end of 2025, create opportunities for the NCFPC to serve as a resource hub for falls prevention advocacy.

 - 3F1: By the end of 2024, develop a mechanism within the coalition (advocacy page or listserv forum) to promote the work that NCFPC partners are doing around advocacy.

-- 3F2: By the end of 2024, develop a resource page on the NC Falls coalition website for advocacy.
+- 3F2: By the end of 2024, update/enhance the resource page on the NC Falls coalition website for advocacy.
 Resources can include falls coalition members who are actively engaged in advocacy activities that members of coalition can contact, advocacy action announcements and alerts, legislative action/agenda information, letters of support from coalition, etc.

 - 3F3: By the end of 2025, develop relationships with advocacy groups and professional associations (i.e. NCIOM) that will work to educate legislators on issues related to FP reimbursement, ROI/Cost-savings/outcomes.

 - 3F4: By the end of 2025, continue to support state and federal activities that affect coverage and services for older adults,